DaveEdge1/LMR2/README.md

   - automatically initiated when changes to lmr_configs.yml are pushed
   - can be manually initiated on the Actions tab of the cloned repo
 - reconstruction data are saved for 30 days

+### Note on repository structure

+The Dockerfile and associated workflow file show the construction of the container where the computation takes place.
+This code is kept within this repo to show the provenance of the container environment.
+Altering the container image allows for future updates to the reconstruction methods but requires utilyzing your own container registry and editing the repository secrets used to access it.